effil/effil/README.md

 ```

 ## Channel
 `effil.channel` is a way to sequentially exchange data between effil threads.
-It allows push values from one thread and pop them from another.
-All operations with channels are thread safe. **Channel passes** primitive types (number, boolean, string), function, table, light userdata and effil based userdata. **Channel doesn't pass** lua threads (coroutines) or arbitrary userdata.
+It allows to push message from one thread and pop  it from another.
+Channel's **message** is a set of values of [supported types](#important-notes).
+All operations with channels are thread safe.
 See examples of channel usage [here](#examples)

 ### `channel = effil.channel(capacity)`
 Creates a new channel.